jvdurieu/EasyTrip-api/README.md

 A web application to find services in your surrounding !

+### Techs:
+  - NodeJs
+  - Sails
+  - passport
+  - grunt

-This application has been migrated to a [New Repository](https://github.com/abdelrhamaneben/EasyTrip-api) on late November.
+This application has been migrated to a [new Repository](https://github.com/abdelrhamaneben/EasyTrip-api) on late November.